Enterprise Application Development Services: 2025 Guide

 Assembling a Cross Functional Team

 A cross functional team includes members with different areas of expertise, such as engineers, designers, product managers, and business analysts, all working together.
 This collaborative approach ensures all perspectives are considered, which speeds up decision making and improves the final product.
-Having active user involvement is the number one success factor for projects, a principle at the heart of the cross functional model.

 The App Design Stage